 Finding the right pediatric cardiologist makes the difference

 How did I choose Gabe’s cardiologist?
 Initially he was chosen for me by the hospital.
 Then I chose him after doing a lot of research.
 He studied at top institutions, and his research, clinical interests and publications were very impressive.
 He was located at a top children’s hospital which has specialized programs in both pediatric congenital heart disease and adult congenital heart disease.
 And online I found nothing but good comments and strong statistics.
-But we’ve stayed with him for 20 years for reasons that you can’t necessarily learn ahead of time:
+But we stayed with him for 24 years for reasons that you can’t necessarily learn ahead of time:

 Qualities We Valued in Our Pediatric Cardiologist

-He answers all of my questions
+He answered all of my questions

-He draws pictures
+He drew pictures

-He is trustworthy
+He was trustworthy